The Web address of this article is http://sfhelp.org/grief/basics.htm

 refer

-to related mental +
+to the interrelated mental +

 has several sequential